JohnBot2013/SQLite-Migrations/README.md

 This utility depends on the wonderful SQLite library [SQLite-net](https://github.com/praeclarum/sqlite-net).

 Any database application needs a way to maintain its schema.
 With Entity Framework you have a "Migrations" tool built in to Visual Studio.
-With SQLite then there is not a proper way to maintain your database schema with changes tied to the application version.
+With SQLite then there is not a "built in" way to maintain your database schema with changes tied to the application version.

 This utility provides a way to keep your database in line with your code base automatically, every time your application starts.